 Another great thing about biscotti is because they are crispy (get used to the word), they are a perfect baked good to make in the winter when it is usually considerably drier than normal.
 Or if you live in a high altitude mountain town, like me, where it’s dry literally year round these cookies can last for days out on the counter, in a cookie jar or even wrapped up to give as a gift!
 That’s just another reason to get behind biscotti, especially for the holiday season.
 You can make them ahead of time for a party or to wrap up and give as a gift.

 So, I know biscotti is usually long shaped.
 But, it also doesn’t have to be either!
-I have created a recipe for Dark Chocolate Peppermint Biscotti.
-It’s the perfect Christmas recipe.
+I have created this recipe for Dark Chocolate Peppermint Biscotti, and they are square.
+It’s the perfect Christmas cookie recipe.
 This is a chocolate peppermint biscotti cookie, dipped in more dark chocolate.
-And, I used a mix of Wholesome Sweet Organic Candy Canes (made with no artificial colors) and India Tree's Peppermint Crunch, to give them a little holiday cheer.
+And, I used India Tree's Peppermint Crunch, to give them a little holiday cheer.
 I also made them square, instead of oblong shaped, because the dark chocolate just looks so good dipped at a diagonal!

 Dark Chocolate Peppermint Biscotti